Lupane District: Education

 Some schools within the vicinity regions have also utilised the establishment of Advanced Level facilities that may be seen as a benefit to improved enrolment at Lupane State University.
 Regina Mundi Mission Secondary School located at Gwayi Siding train station has been rated one of the best schools in producing Ordinary Level graduates.
 There are 29 Secondary Schools in Lupane offering ZIMSEC Ordinary Level School leaving certificates.
 The pass rate is seen as being lower due to the rural location of schools offering challenges to learners who travel longer distances and the under equipment of schools.
 There are 105 primary schools scattered around Lupane district, offering ZIMSEC Grade 7 Examinations, entrance to Form 1 at secondary schools.
-The issue of non-Ndebele Teachers teaching at Primary Schools, predominately Lupane being a Ndebele speaking region has been a subject of discussion by scholars citing contributory factor to poor performance.
+The issue of non-Ndebele Teachers teaching at Primary Schools, predominantly Lupane being a Ndebele speaking region has been a subject of discussion by scholars citing contributory factor to poor performance.

 Infrastructure

 Road networks

 The central location of Lupane in the Matabeleland North Province played to the advantage of being the choice of a Provincial Capital.
 The road networks mainly managed by ZINARA and Kusile Rural District Council through District Development Fund (DDF), is the main mode of transport for people and goods, as the area has no sea or rail system within the vicinity of its town.
 The main road passing through Lupane Town is the A8, popularly called the Victoria Falls road, connecting Umguza District from Bulawayo Province side to Hwange District and Victoria Falls, a gateway to the neighbouring country Zambia.
 Other roads are yet to be tarred an indication of underdevelopment of the district.
 Tsholotsho District is connected by the road passing through Sipepa and Nkayi District on the other side is connected via Fitting road.
 Local people in the rural areas utilise donkey or ox driven cart as a mode of transport for crop produce or accessing service centres.
 A small aerodrome is available in the town area for mainly high profiled people and politicians or investors who come to visit the area for game activities or mineral surveys.